What is SEPA and how does it work?

 Like many other central banks around the world, the European Central Bank is working on releasing a digital euro, which would be released in the form of a Central Bank Digital Currency (CDBC).

-In this case, it is fair to say that the system and framework has been in place for quite some time which is allowing the digital payments industry to flourish and provide a most efficient experience for its retail and commercial users.
+In this case, it is fair to say that the system and framework have been in place for quite some time, which is allowing the digital payments industry to flourish and provide the most efficient experience for its retail and commercial users.

 Summary

 Quite simply, money has become electronic, and therefore people expect money to move as quickly as emails.
-That’s why the cross-border stakeholders in the European Union have been working to make fast and cheap payments a reality for everyone in the euro area and.
-Even the European Central Bank, issuer of the Euro, accepts this dynamic.
+That's why the cross-border stakeholders in the European Union have been working to make fast and cheap payments a reality for everyone in the euro area.
+Even the European Central Bank, the issuer of the Euro, accepts this dynamic.

 Monevium is the Trading Name of Advanced Wallet Solutions Limited, a company registered in the UK under company number 10251711 and is regulated by the UK’s Financial Conduct Authority under Firm Reference Number 766038.